MamzelNyf/Procrastibaker/README.md

 # Procrastibaker
-Procrastibaker is a task created a portfolio site to showcase my work during SheCodes program Plus 2020.
+Procrastibaker is a portfolio site to showcase my work during SheCodes program Plus 2020 and to share my recipe to bake French Baguettes.